elycruz/sjljs/readme-fragments/README-fragment.md

 - [ ] - Remove all shimming of es5 features and support for older browsers (IE8 etc.).
 - [ ] - Update all classes to use Object.defineProperty and Object.defineProperties internally for
 their properties to eliminate alternate schemes to hide access to their internal properties.
+- [ ] - Remove all overloaded methods in exchange for Object.defineProperty and Object.defineProperties getters and setters.

 ## License:
 [GPL v2-3+](http://www.gnu.org/licenses/gpl-2.0.html "http://www.gnu.org/licenses/gpl-2.0.html") &